-The information in configurationNotifications is primarily intended for the engineers who configure the analysis tool, to aid them in diagnosing errors in the configuration.
+The information in toolConfigurationNotifications is primarily intended for the engineers who configure the analysis tool, to aid them in diagnosing errors in the configuration.
 This contrasts with the information in results, which is intended for the developers of the code being analyzed.
 However, viewers MAY still present configuration notifications to users, so users are aware of any configuration problems.
 At a minimum, viewers SHOULD make users aware of configuration notifications whose level property is "error".

 NOTE: Many tools can be parameterized with information about which rules to run, and how those rules should be configured.
 In some cases, if the configuration information is invalid, the tool can ignore the invalid information and continue to run.

 EXAMPLE 1: A tool is invoked with a configuration file which specifies that the tool should disable rule ABC0001, but there is no rule whose id is ABC0001.
-The tool should report the problem in configurationNotifications.
+The tool reports the problem in toolConfigurationNotifications.
 The tool might continue to run, reporting results for the rules that are correctly configured.

-"configurationNotifications": [
+"toolConfigurationNotifications": [

+{ # A notification object (§3.58).

-{
+"descriptor": {

-"id": "UnknownRule",
+"id": "UnknownRule"

+},

+"associatedRule": {

-"ruleId": "ABC0001",
+"ruleId": "ABC0001"

+},

 "level": "warning",

 "message": {